alfatarsos/virtfusion-for-wisecp/README.md

 ****************************************************
 ![VirtFusion for WiseCP](https://github.com/alfatarsos/virtfusion-for-wisecp/blob/main/Virt-Fusion-on-Wise-CP-Client-Area.png)

-# INTRODUCTION
+# Introduction

 The WiseCP billing system has several integrations available, including, among others, SolusVM 2, Virtualizor, and AutoVM.
 However, until now, it lacked an integration that allowed VPS provisioning in VirtFusion, either through a module provided by WiseCP itself – as often happens – or through a module provided by VirtFusion, as a natural stakeholder in this market.

 The now-ready and available integration addresses this situation, allowing the WiseCP billing system to now enable automatic provisioning and management of VPS provisioned from VirtFusion management nodes, substantially simplifying the lives of clients, providers, and support.

-# WHY DESIGN AN INTEGRATION FOR VIRTFUSION
+# Why design an integration for VirtFusion

 The VirtFusion system is one of the most widely used provisioning and management systems in this sector, and it is also the system that best suits the preferences of consumers who purchase this type of service (VPS/VDS), as well as many service providers.
 Among the three main options available – SolusVM, Virtualizor, and VirtFusion – it offers several advantages, namely a mature approach to a set of problems common to providers and clients; tested solutions that are relatively easy to understand and implement for those with a minimum of knowledge in Linux system administration; an interface that is simple, easy to use, and straightforward on the client side; and a particularly well-designed interface for the provider, with a set of system-exclusive functionalities that improve management and the final product for the client.